Austin Water and Wastewater Lawyer

 - Advising clients on "bed and banks" permits issued by the TCEQ

 We are prepared to represent the water interests of any Texas resident or stakeholder in the water industry.
 We can advise private landowners, investor-owned regulated or non-regulated water and wastewater utilities, water districts, municipal utility districts, and special districts on any operational concern involving surface water, groundwater, or wastewater.
-For more information, do not hesitate to contact our office and benefit from our more than 30 years of legal experience.
+For more information, do not hesitate to contact our office and benefit from our more than 50 years of combined legal experience.